 There are many causes of chest pain after a car crash in Maryland, ranging from bruising to serious organ damage.
 If your condition is life-threatening, you will likely have left the scene of your accident in an ambulance.
 However, there is a wide spectrum of injuries between mild and critical.
 On occasions, doctors miss the signs of a serious or significant chest injury.
 If your chest pain persists, ask for a second opinion and talk to a chest specialist.

-At the Law Offices of Randolph Rice, our Maryland car collision lawyers are well aware of the potentially life-changing nature of chest injuries.
+At Rice, Murtha & Psoras, our Maryland personal injury lawyers are well aware of the potentially life-changing nature of chest injuries.
 We will fight the insurance company to get you the compensation you deserve to help you get better.
 By taking action against the insurance company of the at-fault driver we can give you time and space to recover from your injuries.
 Call us today for a free consultation at 410-431-0911.